 Ricki has also worked as an Avian Consultant, producing studies and reports for local government and enhancing opportunities for their preservation on local and broader scales.
 She has brought birds and people closer together helping a great many to share in the excitement of discovery with her highly regarded knowledge of birds, ecology, biogeography and behaviour.
 In addition to running many educational programs for local governments, NGOs and community groups, she established a number of citizen science projects including the long running monitoring of shorebirds on Sydney’s Long Reef.

 Ricki holds a Grad Cert in Ornithology, is a past Warden of Broome Bird Observatory and worked as a guide and keeper for Earth Sanctuaries.
+She is an Educator at Sydney Zoo.
 She has also brought her love of nature and conservation to a wide audience with her appearances as an occasional presenter on the popular TV program “Totally Wild”.
 Ricki looks forward to welcoming you as a guest on your next birding adventure in the Sydney region and beyond.

 The Bar-tailed Godwit is one of the more recognisable and charismatic of migratory shorebirds.
 This poster celebrates the prodigious migration of the Bar-tailed Godwits which occur on the coastal wetlands of eastern Australian and New Zealand.
 They belong to a sub-species called “Baueri”.

 Like all my posters and interpretive signs, this one is created in Adobe Illustrator and can be scaled to any size and retain its crispness.
 The goal is to create graphic content which is enticing and engaging, explaining concepts simply.
 I take a similar approach to the text, presuming no prior knowledge of any kind.
 This approach invites everyone to engage, appreciate and value the birds and wildlife with whom we share this land.